 Robustness in power grids

 A power system can be damaged as a result of many different causes such as storms, lightning, heat or cold, vandalism, cyberattacks, human error).
 Often, this leads to power lines being out of service for few hours or days.
 Nevertheless, even with the loss of some power lines, the system should still operate properly to ensure the proper transportation of electricity, especially when it is sometimes most needed after a storm.
 Hence, we need a resilient power system.
 In particular, it should be robust for the loss of any lines at any moment.

 20 years ago in december 1999, while we were all afraid of the 2000's bug in every computer, the problem didn't come as a digital bug in France but rather from a natural phenomena as 2 successive giant storms within 2 days!

 Many towers were dramatically torn apart, many power lines were out of service, as you can see below.
-But the teams managed to still operate properly the power grid as they were prepared for a harmful event.
-Even if some households did not get electricity for few days, the grid was suprisingly quick to recover from such an event: it was resilient.
+But the teams managed to still operate the power grid as they were prepared for a harmful event.
+Even if some households did not get electricity for few days, the grid was surprisingly quick to recover from such an event: it was resilient.

 A power grid tower torn apart in 1999 in France after 2 big storms in 2 days

 A new challenge in 2020 will address part of this real-world important issue for critical power systems